stphn/naked/readme.md

 - [Yarn](https://yarnpkg.com/en/)
 - [Bower](http://bower.io)

-Make sure to install and update all dependencies before you fork and setup Skeleton.
+Make sure to install and update all dependencies before you fork and setup Naked.

 ## Setup